 More information about target groups and specific requirements can be found below in the descriptions of the individual activities in the programme.

 Nordplus Adult welcomes applications for the following activities:

-- preparatory visits - exchange of teachers and other pedagogical staff - exchange of adult learners (adult students)
+- preparatory visits. - exchange of teachers and other adult education staff. - exchange of adult learners (adult students).

 Collaboration projects